TempleRAIL/drl_vo_nav/README.md

 https://doi.org/10.1109/TRO.2023.3257549
 )([arXiv](https://arxiv.org/pdf/2301.06512.pdf)) in IEEE Transactions on Robotics (T-RO) 2023.
 This repository contains our DRL-VO code for training and testing the DRL-VO control policy in its [3D human-robot interaction Gazebo simulator](https://github.com/TempleRAIL/pedsim_ros_with_gazebo).
+Please note that this open source version code directly uses accurate pedestrian information from the Gazebo simulator instead of using the YOLO&MHT pipeline as in our paper (due to some commercial library licensing restrictions in the MHT tracker).
 Video demos can be found at [multimedia demonstrations](https://www.youtube.com/watch?v=KneELRT8GzU&list=PLouWbAcP4zIvPgaARrV223lf2eiSR-eSS&index=2&ab_channel=PhilipDames).
 Here are two GIFs showing our DRL-VO control policy for navigating in the simulation and real world.
 * Simulation: